Last Updated: May 19, 2026

 Conditioning & Spawning

-When ready, the female deposits eggs in small batches on a cleaned surface, and the male follows behind to fertilize them.
+When ready, the female deposits eggs in small batches on a cleaned flat surface, and the male follows to fertilize them.
 The female immediately collects the fertilized eggs into her mouth.
 This process repeats until up to 400 eggs have been laid and collected.

 Egg & Fry Care